On behalf of our entire staff, we would like to welcome you to Steeples Elementary School.

-The Student Services Department at Steeples consists of three Student Services Teachers, an Aboriginal Education Support Worker, a Counsellor, a Youth Care Worker, a Speech Language Pathologist, several Education Assistants, and the Principal.
+The Student Services Department at Steeples consists of three Student Services Teachers, an Indigenous Education Support Worker, a Counsellor, a Youth Care Worker, a Speech Language Pathologist, several Education Assistants, and the Principal.

 If you have questions or concerns about your child's learning, which can include physical, social, emotional, or cognitive/academic concerns, please reach out to one of the Student Services Teachers.
 We are here to support you and your child/ren. 🙂